I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnksclock_gettime.md

 ## -description
-<i>KStrClockGetPhysicalTime</i> is a system-supplied routine that retrieves the current system time minus any suspended delta.
+<i>KStrClockGetTime</i> is a system-supplied routine that retrieves the current system time.

 ## -prototype

 ````
-PFNKSCLOCK_GETTIME KStrClockGetPhysicalTime;
+PFNKSCLOCK_GETTIME KStrClockGetTime;

-LONGLONG FASTCALL KStrClockGetPhysicalTime(
+LONGLONG FASTCALL KStrClockGetTime(
   _In_ PFILE_OBJECT FileObject
 )
 { ... }